aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/nodecollection/insert/_index.md

 The node is inserted as a child into the node object from which the collection was created.

-If the index is equal to or greater than Count, the node is added at the end of the collection.
+If the index is equal to or greater than [NodeCollection.count](../count/), the node is added at the end of the collection.

-If the index is negative and its absolute value is greater than Count, the node is added at the end of the collection.
+If the index is negative and its absolute value is greater than [NodeCollection.count](../count/), the node is added at the end of the collection.

-If the newChild is already in the tree, it is first removed.

 If the node being inserted was created from another document, you should use [DocumentBase.import_node()](../../documentbase/import_node/#node_bool_importformatmode) to import the node to the current document.